dhchenx/Catla/examples/README.md

 3) /tuning_wordcount: tuning MapReduce job performance according to the configuration of parameters in /tuning subfolder.

 ## Instructions to run these examples
-Step 1: Open your Windows CMD program; CD to the root folder of '/examples' folder Step 2: Copy the Catla.jar from '/catla-dist' folder to '/examples' folder Step 3: Using 'java -jar Catla.jar -tool ...' command to run these examples.
+1) Open your Windows CMD program; CD to the root folder of '/examples' folder
+2) Copy the Catla.jar from '/catla-dist' folder to '/examples' folder
+3) Using 'java -jar Catla.jar -tool ...' command to run these examples.
 (Details of the input arguments please see the main README.md)